Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 ls [a-zA-Z]*
 ```

-Based on this, can you guess what the following commands would do?
+Based on this, can you guess what the following commands will do?

 ```bash
 ls [0-9]*